Harpenden: Culture

 Harpenden Public Halls was a 410-seat live music and theatre venue in the town centre.
-It was replaced in 2021 with the newly built Eric Morecambe Centre in nearby Rothamsted Park which is a 511-seat multi function space.
+It was replaced in 2021 with the newly built Eric Morecambe Centre in nearby Rothamsted Park, which is a 511-seat multi function space.
 The Public Halls site will be reused for housing.

 Harpenden is also home to Musicale, a music school and music shop on the site of St George's School providing instrumental and vocal training to adults and children.
 It runs several orchestras and bands.

 Other music groups based in Harpenden include The Lea Singers, Hardynge Choir, Magic Voices, Harpenden Choral Society, Music Makers, Harpenden Concert Band and Harpenden Musical Theatre Company.

+As of September 2023, a new cultural hub Harpenden Arts Centre is set to launch as a fully accessible arts venue with a state of the art performance venue and rehearsal spaces for dance, music and drama.

+Harpenden is also home to the Harpenden Live festival, which takes place in July every two years to promote new musical artists in Harpenden, Hertfordshire, and beyond.

 Sport

 Harpenden is home to various sports clubs.
-Just a selection are listed below:
+A selection are listed below: